 9. The Management Committee may refuse any application for hire of the Hall without stating a reason.

-10. The Management Committee reserves the right to cancel any hire in the event of the Hall being required for use as a polling station, in which case all monies paid shall be refunded but we will not be responsible for any consequential loss.
+10. The Management Committee reserves the right to close the Hall, or parts there of, should essential repairs / maintenance prove necessary or other circumstances dictate that it is necessary to close.
+The hall is often required for use as a polling station.
+In all cases all monies paid shall be refunded but we will not be responsible for any consequential loss.

 11. The right of entry to the Hall is reserved to the Management Committee and any other agent of the owner during the hire period.